HannahDelaney/portfolio-site-2020/_case-studies/un-booklet.md

 img-1: 30articlesimages.jpg
 img-1-alt: All thirty illustrations from the UN booklet on a grey background.
 img-2: articlecover.jpg
-img-2-alt: Thecover of the UN booklet on a grey background.
+img-2-alt: The cover of the UN booklet on a grey background.
 img-3: articledescspread.jpg
 img-3-alt: A spread of the UN booklet, showing the nine people who drafted it.
 img-4: article27spread.jpg
 img-4-alt: The UN booklet open to a spread showing text from article 27, and a man walking with graffiti wings drawn on.
 web-bottom: /images/brown-hannah-020-passion-project.pdf
 web-bottom-words: View the full PDF document!

-previousurl: lifewithgutz
+previousurl: case-studies/cityofleduc
-previousurlname: Life with Gutz Website
+previousurlname: City of Leduc
-nexturl: wwf-canada
+nexturl: galleries/miscellanea
-nexturlname: WWF-Canada
+nexturlname: Miscellanea Gallery
 ---